mmikkel/FocalPointMe-Craft/README.md

-# FocalPoint Me! plugin for Craft CMS 3.x
+# FocalPoint Me! plugin for Craft CMS

+FocalPoint Me! improves the Craft authoring experience by doing two things related to assets and focal points:

-FocalPoint Me! adds an inline focal point editor to image previews in Asset editor modals.
+1. Inline focal point editing is added to the image preview (i.e. thumbnail) in asset slideouts
+2. The old behavior for thumbnails in asset fields is restored (i.e. double-click to open slideout; single-click-n-drag to re-order)

 ## Requirements

-This plugin requires Craft CMS 3.4.0 or later.
+This plugin requires Craft CMS 4.0.2 or later.

 ## Installation